Month 11, Day 30, Monday 8:45 a.m.

 When she arrived at Practical Casting, she was finally more awake, though her heart was beating a little too fast and her chest held a sour tightness.

 Sebastien did a double take after entering the classroom.
 Something was off.
 She frowned, looking around quickly, and then realized that the classroom seemed to have shrunk.
 She had noted on the first day that this was the biggest class, both in room size and number of students.
-Over the first few weeks, many people had stopped coming, leaving empty desks behind.
+Though that remained the case, with hundreds of students drawn by the allure of free-casting, over the first few weeks many people had stopped coming, leaving empty desks behind.
 Those desks were gone now, and the back wall seemed to have contracted toward the front.

 She took her seat, close to the front of the room on the side farthest from the door, and waited.

-A few more students arrived after her, but no one else seemed to notice the classroom’s modification, or if they did they weren’t particularly surprised by it, chattering with their fellow students or hurrying to complete homework before the class started.
+A few more students arrived after her, but no one else seemed to notice the classroom’s modification.
+At least, if they did, they weren’t particularly surprised by it, instead chattering with their fellow students or hurrying to complete homework before the class started.

 Professor Lacer strode in dramatically, his trench coat flapping helplessly behind him.
+He was a tall man with a hawkish gaze, and he kept his dark hair pulled into a knot at the nape of his neck.
+The hair of his short-trimmed beard was always a little wild, as if it was afraid of him and trying to escape his face.
 He stopped in the middle of the lecture stage, ran his eyes over the students, and nodded to himself.
 “Those of you remaining are those who will not be leaving my class because of unwillingness to put in the work.
 You may be lacking, but at least you have shown dedication, and you should have enough experience to avoid Will-strain with some more strenuous spell-casting.
 Now, it is time to make you stronger.”
 There were some murmurs of excitement, and he waved them to silence.
 “How does a sorcerer become stronger?”

 He opened a cabinet behind his desk and pulled out a box of small tea candles, which he sat on his desk.
 “You have been practicing a spell to introduce movement to a small metal ball.
-The point of this augmented exercise is to keep the ball moving while your partner attempts to keep it still.”
+In this augmented exercise, one of you will attempt to force the ball into motion while your opponent counters you, trying to keep it still.”

-He placed one candle on his desk, touched the edge with the tip of his finger, and the wick sprang into flame.
+He placed one candle on his desk and touched the edge with the tip of his finger.
+The wick sprang into flame.
 “In the real world, when you are casting practically, you may find that you do not have a convenient beast core or bonfire readily available to cast your spell, and yet, you must still cast.
 If your Will is a pipe, and your goal is to channel enough water through it to wash away a hill of dirt, many people assume the best way to achieve the goal is to increase the amount of water that can be channeled through it at once.
 They attempt to make the pipe larger.
 In other words, to increase their Will’s capacity.
 To be truly powerful, however, the pipeline of your Will must be not only wide, but robust and efficient.
 A smaller pipe may spew water more quickly than a larger one, if its walls are durable enough to withstand the pressure.
-Instead of pouring a deluge of water at the hill, while most of it runs off to to the sides and only slowly erodes the dirt, if you keep your pipe small, but force the water through it at speed, the impact of the jet can scour the entire hill away, bit by bit, or simply pierce right through it.
+At risk of abusing the metaphor, pouring water through the large pipe may result in a deluge that slowly erodes the hill, but the same amount of water forced at speed through a small pipe can create an impact forceful enough to scour the entire hill away, or simply pierce right through it.

-“Efficiency will allow you to use minimal resources to achieve greater effects, without wasted power spilling everywhere—everywhere except where you actually needed it to go, that is.”
-He examined their faces, something cynical in his expression saying that he doubted they understood him.
+“Efficiency will allow you to use minimal resources to achieve greater effects, and without wasted power spilling everywhere—everywhere except where you actually needed it to go, that is.”
+He examined their faces, his cynical expression stating quite clearly that he doubted they understood him.

-Being close to the front, Sebastien heard him mutter, “Perhaps I should have prepared visual aids,” to himself before continuing at full volume.
+Being close to the front, Sebastien heard him mutter, “Note: prepare visual aids next year,” to himself before continuing at full volume.
 “Most sorcerers waste much of the energy they attempt to channel.
 If you can be efficient, a mere three candles will be more than enough power for most spells you will be able to cast before earning your Apprenticeship.”

 Some of the students looked skeptical.

 The edges of his mouth drew down along with his eyebrows.
-The hair of his short-trimmed beard was always a little wild, as if it was afraid of him and trying to escape his face.
 “For those under one hundred thaums, one candle.
 Two candles under two hundred thaums.
 Everyone above that gets three candles.
 The restriction on power source should force you to focus on the quality of your Will, and not only the strength of it.
 Make it work.
 Two glyphs from now on, instead of three.”

 As soon as Sebastien made it back to her desk, a girl whose name she didn’t know pushed up beside her, holding a single tea candle in one hand and a chair in the other.
 “May I partner with you, Sebastien?”

-With a wide grin splitting her pink cheeks, the girl pushed the chair she had brought up to the other side of Siobhan’s desk and sat down.
+With a wide grin, the pink-cheeked girl pushed the chair she had brought up to the other side of Siobhan’s desk and sat down.

 “Seb—” Ana called, cutting off when she saw the other girl sitting across from Sebastien already.

-“Sebastien is already partnered with me,” the unnamed girl said, her smile growing a little stiffer.
-She tossed a look over her shoulder to where a group of more young women seemed to be paying a little too much attention to the three of them.
+“Sebastien is already partnered with me,” the unnamed girl said, her smile growing stiffer.
+She tossed a look over her shoulder to where a group of young women seemed to be paying a little too much attention to the three of them.

-“I’ll be your partner, Anastasia,” a loud boy said.
+“I’ll be your partner, Anastasia,” a loud man said.
 Alec Gervin, with his lack of manners and self-important attitude, threw his arm around her shoulder.

 Ana shook her head, “Oh, thank you, Alec, but I—”